Welcome to Spiralytics’ Ultimate SEO Resource! Use the jump links below to skip to a section.

 Released: March 2017

-Fred sanctions thin, low-quality content that seems to have been generated for heavy promotions and contain plenty of affiliate links.
+Fred sanctions thin, low-quality content that seems to have been generated for heavy promotions and contains many affiliate links.
 It also aims to stop the black hat SEO practice of buying paid links for link building purposes.

 Check out this Moz resource for a complete list of Google algorithm changes.